sebdehne/dehnes.com/_posts/2015-10-11-22kW_charger_and_transformer_soft_start.markdown

 Here are some close up photos:

 ### 25kVA dYN transformer wiring
+The terminal block on top is the primary side.
+The terminal at the button is the secondary side.
+The neutral output is connected to ground.

 <a href="/assets/images/22kW_charger/01_transformer.jpg" data-lightbox="pic" data-title="25kVA dYN transformer wiring">
 	<img src="/assets/images/22kW_charger/01_transformer.jpg" alt="board"/>